theobald-software/theobald-software.github.io/content/_en/xtract-is-for-azure/report.md

 old_url: /Xtract-IS-EN/default.aspx?pageid=report
 ---

-The Xtract IS Report component is a data source for SSIS that enables ABAP report execution and processing of the output in SSIS data flow.
+The Xtract IS for Azure Report component is a data source for SSIS that enables ABAP report execution and processing of the output in SSIS data flow.

 ![Report](/img/content/Report.png){:class="img-responsive" }